I have been blogging a lot on my new Perfect Abstractions website.

 Ignition is made up of a number of separate modules that work together.
 For example the Vision Module is what provides Ignition with its GUI capabilities.
-The SQL Bridge Module provides database capabilities.
+The SQL Bridge Module provides data logging capabilities.
 The Reporting Module provides the ability to create reports.

 The cool thing is that you can write your own modules in Java, adding your own capabilities, GUI components, configuration, whole systems, and whatever to the Ignition platform.